Troubleshooting

 Transfer delay outlasts weekends + banking hours

-Once you've ruled out weekend/holiday/business-hour timing, it's a support issue.
+Once you've ruled out weekend, holiday, and business-hour timing, it's a support issue.

 Numbers conflict and no surface explains the gap